 Carbon dioxide production and wet mass were measured starting on the first day of the last larval instar.
-To measure CO2 production, larvae were first isolated into airtight chambers Air-Tite product A5) fitted with a three position stopcock.
+To measure CO2 production, larvae were first isolated into airtight respirometry chambers (Air-Tite, Virginia Beach, VA., product AL5) fitted with a three position stopcock.
 A single larva was placed into a chamber, atmospheric air was bubbled through water with a pH of 4 to scrub CO2 from the air and humidify the airstream.
-This CO2free air was then pumped into the respirometry chamber to replace atmospheric air in the chamber and finally the larvae was sealed into CO2 –free chamber. .
-After ach sealed chamber was attached to a as nalyzer (model LI6262) to quantify the CO2 produced by each larva.
-These data were visualized using Expedata software.
-The day wet mass peaked was used as a developmental timepoint to compare CO2 production between genotypes and treatments.
+This CO2–free air was then pumped into the respirometry chamber to replace the atmospheric air in the chamber and finally the larvae was sealed into CO2 –free chamber.
+Larvae were then held in these chambers for approximately 1 hour and the exact hold time each individual larvae was recorded.
+After the hold time elapsed, each sealed chamber was attached to a gas analyzer (Li-cor, Lincoln, NE., model LI-6262) to quantify the CO2 produced by each larva.
+These data were visualized using Expedata software (Sable Systems International, Las Vegas, NV.).
+The day wet mass peaked was used as a clearly identifiable developmental timepoint to compare CO2 production between genotypes and treatments.

 3.2.3 Experiment 2: Estimating the Onset of Diapause and Sampling Larvae for Lean Mass and Lipid Content

+Stored energy was measured at the onset of diapause, because energy stores are at their peak at the start of diapause.
+I diagnosed the onset of diapause in final larval instar larvae by assaying for the termination of frass production, which signifies the start of the wandering stage.
+The wandering stage is a developmental step that occurs at the end of the larval feeding stage in continuous developing larvae and those programmed for diapause.
 First, larvae were removed from artificial diet and held in isolation for thirty minutes.
 After thirty minutes of isolation, larvae that did not produce frass were recorded as wandering.
-Using this wandering assay, I tracked larvae for up to forty days and recorded following developmental events: 1) the day that larvae eclose into the final instar, 2) the wandering day, and 3) pupation.
+Using this wandering assay, I tracked the population of larvae for up to forty days and recorded following developmental events: 1) the day that larvae eclose into the final instar, 2) the wandering day, and 3) pupation.
 All larval samples intended for lean mass and lipid measurements were assayed for wandering only once and larvae determined not to be wandering were removed from the experiment.

-To investigate the relationship between nutritional stores and diapause length genotype, lean mass and lipid mass in larvae from each treatment Larval samples were taken on the first day of the final larval instar and on the wandering day of the final larval instar to capture the peak of lipid mass and lean mass.
-To capture the rate of nutrition during diapause, diapause programmed larvae were sampled 15, 20, and 30 days after they reached the wandering stage.
+To investigate the relationship between nutritional stores and diapause length genotype, lean mass and lipid mass were measured in larvae from each treatment.
+Larval samples were taken on the first day of the final larval instar and on the wandering day of the final larval instar to capture the peak of lipid mass and lean mass.
+To capture the rate of nutrition depletion during diapause, diapause programmed larvae were sampled 15, 20, and 30 days after they reached the wandering stage.

 Sampled larvae were assigned a unique identifier and freeze-dried under vacuum to remove water.
-When the mass of each freeze-dried larvae varied by less than 1% over a 24-hour period dry mass was recorded.
-After drying, 657 larval samples were then assigned to one of the 43 extraction cohorts and stored in freezer.
-Each experimental cohort consisted of larvae from each biological cohort.
+When the mass of each freeze-dried larvae varied by less than 1% over a 24-hour period, dry mass was recorded.
+After drying, 657 larval samples were then assigned to one of the 43 extraction cohorts and stored in a -80C freezer.
+Each extraction cohort consisted of larvae from each biological cohort.
 To measure lipid mass, lipid content from each larva was extracted using a slightly modified Folch liquid-liquid extraction method (Gossert et al. 2011).
 Larvae samples were solubilized in a 3:1 solvent mixture of hexanes and methanol and the hexanes layer containing the lipids were removed and collected.
 Finally, the hexanes layer was dried away from the lipids and the methanol layer was dried away from the insect lean mass and each was quantified gravimetrically.